redplanetlabs/specter/README.md

 # Questions?

 You can ask questions about Specter by [opening an issue](https://github.com/nathanmarz/specter/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aquestion+) on Github.

+You can also find help in the #specter channel on [Clojurians](http://clojurians.net/).

 # Examples